 Welcome to my beautifully crazy journey. of learning to dance with multiple brain injuries.
 No car, mosquito or any rare disease can take my love of life, people, art, and nature away;I literally am "drunk on life" having an acquired ataxia though I never drank even a full sip of alcohol.

 My health journey began after sustaining a severe traumatic brain injury from being hit by a car June 1st 2008.
 In Fall 2017, I went from recieving my professional degree for recreational therapy, attending grad school for expressive arts, working two part time jobs, performing and volunteering on weekends to fighting to live the unknown in the medical world.
-Now I am on a new journey with a serious neurological disorder that gradually is regressing from what started withwith viral/allergy symptoms like fatigue, loosing voice, cough, physical fatigue and loss of appetite.
+Now I am on a new journey with a serious neurological disorder that regressed what started withwith viral/allergy symptoms like fatigue, loosing voice, cough, physical fatigue and loss of appetite.
 Having the previous TBI and conditions make it more difficult, yet gives me more resilency.
 My life has changed yet again not in an instant but slow deterioration of instances that continued.
 It will be a long journey, of tests, doctors, treatment and therapy!

 As of March 21st I was been at Jersey Shore hospital for 13 days and care one subacute for 35 days , Feb 2nd came to SUNY Downstate Hospital for 33 days where I was diagnosed and treated for autoimmune enchephalitis(hashimotos enchephaty)& with possibility of west nile neuroinvasive disease(tested positive).
 The diagnosis is not 100% but its most likely, testing for other ataxias continues.
 March 7th I came to Good Sheppard Rehabilitation in Allentown PA, discharge planned April 24th to go home to my newly accessible Howell NJ home I have lived in for over 10 years.